Post-traumatic stress disorder, often referred to as PTSD, is more common than you may realize.

 Although the disorder presents its challenges, individuals can significantly improve their quality of life by seeking appropriate treatment, such as therapy, medication, and support networks.

-Alongside depression and anxiety, which often accompany PTSD, Phelps has discussed his mental health struggles.
+Alongside depression and anxiety, which often accompany PTSD, Phelps has discussed his mental health condition.
 By speaking candidly about his experiences, he has played a role in breaking down stigmas surrounding mental health issues within the realm of sports.

 While PTSD can impact anyone, certain groups are more susceptible to developing the disorder.